DreamRelation: Bridging Customization and Relation Generation: Additional Implementation Details

 \textbf{Local Image Encoder's Implementation Details.} To enhance region-language alignment of dense features, we employ self-distillation on CLIP-ViT-bigG.
-The training is conducted on the train2017 split of the COCO dataset for six epochs, using 8 A100 GPUs with a batch size of 2 per GPU.
-We apply the Adam optimizer with a learning rate of $1e-5$ and a weight decay of 0.1.
-The Local Image Encoder, containing 1.8B parameters, extracts local tokens that are concatenated with image tokens during fine-tuning and inference to improve the alignment of object appearance.
-This distillation process enhances the performance of our base model, MS-Diffusion, in multi-object generation tasks.
-However, significant object confusion still occurs during relation generation.
+The training is conducted on the train2017 split of the COCO dataset for 6 epochs, using 8 A100 GPUs with a batch size of 2 per GPU.
+We apply the Adam optimizer with a learning rate of $1e-5$ and a weight decay of $0.1$.
+The Local Image Encoder, containing 1.8B parameters, extracts local tokens that are concatenated with image tokens during fine-tuning and inference to mitigate the confusion problem between objects.

-\textbf{Baselines' Implementation Details.} For tuning-based methods, we implement Textual Inversion, DreamBooth, and Custom Diffusion using their respective Diffusers versions, with learning rates and tuning steps aligned to those reported in the original papers.
+\textbf{Baselines' Implementation Details.} We incorporate ReVersion~\cite{reversion} with MS-Diffusion~\cite{ms-diffusion} by its official implementation.
+We fine-tuning a learnable text embedding on a set of relation-specific images.
+We inject the text embedding into text prompt embedding during inference.
+We implement ReVersion~\cite{reversion} on DreamBooth~\cite{dreambooth} by similar procedure.
+For tuning-based methods, we implement Textual Inversion~\cite{textual_inversion}, DreamBooth~\cite{dreambooth}, and Custom Diffusion~\cite{customdiffusion} using their respective diffuser versions, with learning rates and tuning steps aligned to those reported in the original papers.
+We implement Mix-of-Show~\cite{mix-of-show} by their official repository.
 We utilize the official implementations and checkpoints for training-based methods, adjusting hyperparameters as needed during evaluation.
-Specifically, we set the scale to 0.6 in MS-Diffusion and sample 30 steps using the EulerDiscreteScheduler.
-For the SSR Encoder, we employ the UniPCMultistepScheduler, sampling 30 steps and adjusting the scale for each object to accommodate different cases.
+Specifically, we set the scale to 0.6 in MS-Diffusion~\cite{ms-diffusion} and sample 30 steps using the EulerDiscreteScheduler.
+For the SSR Encoder~\cite{ssr_encoder}, we employ the UniPCMultistepScheduler, sampling 30 steps and adjusting the scale for each object to accommodate different cases.
 For $\lambda$-Eclipse, we apply the default settings of the official implementation without modification.